• About Us

 Step 5: Enjoy Your Purchase!

 Congratulations!
 You have successfully paid using GGives in GCash.
 Check your email for the Disclosure Statement and Loan Payment Schedule.
-Don’t forget to visit your GGives dashboard in the GCash app to keep track of your charges and payment due dates.
+Don’t forget to open your GCash app to keep track of your charges and payment due dates.

 GGives Fees and Interest Rates